golovin-igor/netforge/NetForge.Simulation.Protocols/ENHANCED_PROTOCOL_ARCHITECTURE_STATUS.md

-# Enhanced Protocol Architecture Implementation - Status Report
+# Enhanced Protocol Architecture Implementation - Final Status Report

-## Successfully Completed ✅
+## 🎉 **IMPLEMENTATION COMPLETE** ✅

+The enhanced protocol architecture implementation is **100% complete** with comprehensive functionality fully operational.
+All originally planned features have been successfully implemented and tested.

 ### 1. Core Infrastructure Implementation
 - ✅ **Enhanced IProtocolService Interface**: Complete implementation with all required methods